FezVrasta/bootstrap-material-design/docs/4.0/material-design/forms.md

         <code>.bmd-form-group-lg</code>
       </td>
       <td>
-        {% markdown %}Added to the `.bmd-form-group`, this will render the combination label/input/help in the larger variation.{% endmarkdown %}
+        Added to the `.bmd-form-group`, this will render the combination label/input/help in the larger variation.
       </td>
       <td>
-        {% markdown %}{% endmarkdown %}

       </td>
     </tr>
     <tr>